Runners Knee / ITBS

 TREATMENT

-In the acute phase, the following should be carried out: Cryotherapya break in training (also no cycling as the band rubs over the condyles painfully here too), anti-inflammatory ointments or plasters (which should contain Diclofenac or something appropriate), consistent exercises to stretch the band, strengthening exercises for the pelvic stabilisers and the stomach and back musculature.
+In the acute phase, the following steps are imperative: Cryotherapy, a break in training (including cycling as the band rubs over the condyles here too), anti-inflammatory ointments and patches (with Diclofenac or something similar), consistent stretching exercises, strengthening exercises for the pelvic stabilizers and the stomach and back muscles.

-Physiotherapy is a must to bring the ITBS symptoms under control.
-During this, exercises to stretch the often shortened band must be learned, preferably in combination with active friction therapy carried out by the physiotherapists caring for the patient.
+Physiotherapy is a must to get the ITBS symptoms under control.
+Exercises to stretch the often shortened band must be learned and carried out, preferably in combination with active friction therapy by the physiotherapists caring for the patient.

-In the case of varus leg axes, sport insoles should be prescribed where necessary.
-The majority of runners that come to me in the surgery with band syndrome, however, are overpronators and run with unsuitable running shoes.
-Carrying out a treadmill analysis in a specialist shop is therefore quite crucial to make sure you are running with the correct shoes.
+In the case of bowlegs, athletic insoles should be prescribed when necessary.
+The majority of runners that come to me for surgery with band syndrome, however, are overpronators who have been running with ill-fitting running shoes.
+Carrying out a treadmill analysis in a specialised shop to make sure you are running with the correct shoes is very crucial .

-Once the pain has disappeared and you want to slowly begin training again, you must warm up the affected region of the band in the knee area before partaking in sport (either with a heater or with thermal ointment).
-Exercises to stretch the lateral thigh musculature (primarily the tensor fasciae latae muscle) are very important, e.g. by crossing the legs when standing or lying down.
+Once pain has disappeared and you want to slowly begin training again, you must warm up the region of the band around the knee before doing any sport (either with a heater or with thermal ointment).
+Exercises to stretch the lateral thigh musculature (primarily the tensor fasciae latae muscle) are very important, e.g. crossing the legs when standing or lying down.

-You should avoid long-distance runs in the first few weeks after commencing training.
-Cooling with cryopacks must be carried out after sport.
+Long-distance runs should be avoided in the first few weeks after recommencing training.
+Cooling with ice packs must be carried out after exercise.

 Running downhill should be avoided.